 If the amount of deposits that a retailer returns or refunds to consumers under section 95366(a)(3) exceeds the amount of deposits collected by that retailer under section 95366(a)(1) during the time period beginning with April 13, 2017 and ending December 31, 2017, that retailer may elect to defer the transfer of the deposits collected under 95366(a)(1) during the specified time period until the immediately following reporting period.
 A retailer electing to utilize this option must include such deferred deposits in the deposits required to be transferred to manufacturers or their designees under section 95366(a)(4) in the subsequent reporting period and must additionally indicate that it has elected to utilize this option in the reports it is required to maintain pursuant to section 95369(b).

 Accumulate and store any used small container of automotive refrigerant for transfer to the manufacturer or its designee, and segregate breached returned small containers from non-breached returned small containers.
-The manufacturer will, along with each participating retailer/distributor, identify or provide collection bins, totes or boxes that work in a complementary fashion within each retailer/distributors' current established distribution best practice for like merchandise, facilitating their ability to segregate breached small containers.
+The manufacturer will, along with each participating retailer/distributor, identify or provide collection bins, totes, or boxes that work in a complementary fashion within each retailer/distributors' current established distribution best practice for like merchandise, facilitating their ability to segregate breached small containers.
 Likewise, it will be the manufacturer's responsibility to identify each retailer/distributor's most complementary manner of transport and return of returned small containers of automotive refrigerant to the recovery/recycle facilities.

-Except for small containers of automotive refrigerant exempted under section 95363 or section 95364 of this subarticle, on or after January 1, 2010, and subject to the provisions of section 95367, a manufacturer or its designated return agency must:
+Except for small containers of automotive refrigerant exempted under section 95364 of this subarticle, on or after January 1, 2010, and subject to the provisions of section 95367, a manufacturer or its designated return agency must:

 Collect a deposit on each small container of automotive refrigerant at the time of sale to a distributor or retailer.